 • Faculty Association president at Virginia-Maryland Regional College of Veterinary Medicine and Ross University’s College of Veterinary Medicine

 “Dr. Dascanio is an excellent addition to my leadership team,” said LMU-CVM Dean Glen Hoffsis, DVM, MS, DACVIM.
 “He is an outstanding administrator with proven experience in curriculum development, student performance and organized veterinary medicine.
 I am confident that his diverse skills and experience will enhance the education of our student body.”

 Dr. Dascanio received his doctor of veterinary medicine degree from the University of Pennsylvania in 1988 and completed his internship and residency at Cornell University.
 Subsequently, he became board certified with the American College of Theriogenologists and the American Board of Veterinary Practitioners (Equine).

-Lincoln Memorial University’s College of Veterinary Medicine is located on the LMU main campus in Harrogate, Tennessee, with additional academic facilities in nearby Lee County, Virginia LMU-CVM is an integral part of the University’s Division of Health Sciences and provides real-world, community-based education in a collaborative learning environment.
+Lincoln Memorial University’s College of Veterinary Medicine is located on the LMU main campus in Harrogate, Tenn., with additional academic facilities in nearby Lee County, Va.
+LMU-CVM is an integral part of the University’s Division of Health Sciences and provides real-world, community-based education in a collaborative learning environment.
 For more information about LMU-CVM, call 1-800-325-0900, ext.
 7150 or visit us online at vetmed.LMUnet.edu.